monsterkrampe/crystal/concepts/string-methods/about.md

 ## String#chomp & String#strip

-Chomp and strip are methods that can be used to remove unwanted characters from a string.
+Chomp and strip can be used to remove unwanted characters from a string.

 The [`chomp`][chomp] method will be default remove the last `\r`, `\n` or `\r\n` characters from a string.
 If the method is called with an argument, it will remove the given value from the end of the string.